la2050/challenge/_2020/learn/music-forward-foundation.md

   we focus our recruitment on those currently underrepresented in the music industry (students of color, women, and from low-income households) through our network of partners, schools and community-based organizations.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Collaborations with LA City EWWD and ReLAY, a CSU5 initiative headquartered at California State University, Northridge, will help increase our ability to recruit youth and assess impact.
+Music Forward will bring programs focusing on work readiness, career exploration, and job skills training for the music industry to EWWD YouthSource Centers.
+Additionally, ReLAY will help us build research on the barriers to access in the music industry and implement initiatives to break down these barriers.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support